Thomas O. Enders: U.S. Ambassador to Canada, 1976–1979

 "Canada-US relations will not work well", Enders said, "if we feel we are prisoners of that interdependence, not its masters."
 He urged a new common practice: that every difficulty and dispute be met with consultation, inquiry, process towards a joint understanding.
 He urged "expansionary" solutions be found to permit a higher balance of advantage, rather than taking something away from one country for the benefit of the other.

-Then Under Secretary of External Affairs Allan Gotlieb, subsequently Ambassador to the US in the 1980s, said about Enders: "Over many years, Canada and the US typically emphasized the importance of resolving issues, or trying to, behind closed doors.
-Tom [Enders] was, I believe, the first US Ambassador to Canada to speak so often and openly about our differences and the reasons for them.
-This sometimes gave rise to controversy, but he believed that a key part of his assignment was to contribute to a better public understanding of the relationship and issues between us.
-This sometimes got him into hot water with the Canadian government and senior officials, but he rightly saw this as a key part of his job.
-As a part of his practice of public diplomacy, he and Gaetana made the Ambassadorial residence a place of great excitement and for continuing debate and dialogue.
-The official residence became highly prized as a place to mix and mingle and debate.
-There was no more exciting place to be in Ottawa and probably Canada."
+Then Under Secretary of External Affairs Allan Gotlieb, subsequently Ambassador to the US in the 1980s, said about Enders:

 Strengthening management of shared environments, as had been achieved since 1972 by the International Joint Commission for the Great Lakes, was a recurring aspiration for Enders.
 At the time, the irritants were the Garrison Diversion project on the US side and the Saskatchewan Government's plan to build a thermal generating plant on the Poplar River near the border with Montana.
 In several speeches on environmental frictions, his message was "we must develop better ways of dealing with them to our mutual benefit and not to trade them off."

-Enders knew a lot about trade with Canada even before he arrived.
+Before arriving in Canada, Enders had experience in trade negotiations.
 He was closely involved in the Kennedy Round of trade negotiations in 1966 and 1967 as Special Assistant to Under Secretary for Political Affairs Walt Rostow.
 Reporting to Secretary of State Dean Rusk, Enders stated a "a very significant – in some ways brilliant – deal with Canada" had been reached "involving substantial cuts on $1.3–$1.4 billion on trade in each side".
-The Kennedy Round was the first of the multilateral trade negotiations to build multilateral tariff cuts on the basis of a series of bilateral tariff deals that were then multilateralised to all GATT parties.
+The Kennedy Round was the first of the multilateral trade negotiations to build multilateral tariff cuts on the basis of a series of bilateral tariff deals that were then multilateralized to all GATT parties.